wso2-attic/ballerina-integrator/README.md

 }
 ```

 You can implement custom functions in Ballerina that do specific tasks.
-For this scenario, we have included functions to interact with the MySQL database.
+For this scenario, we have included the following functions to interact with the MySQL database.

+- insertData
+- retrieveById
+- updateData
+- deleteData

 The `endpoint` keyword in Ballerina refers to a connection with a remote service.
 In this case, the remote service is a MySQL database. `employeeDB` is the reference name for the SQL endpoint.
 The rest of the code is for preparing SQL queries and executing them by calling the `update` action in the `ballerina/mysql` package.